usgs/wdfn-blog/content/build-river-conditions.md

 viz_daily_stats <- viz_daily_values %>%
   mutate(month_nu = as.numeric(format(dateTime, "%m")),
          day_nu = as.numeric(format(dateTime, "%d"))) %>%
-  # Join the statistics data and match on month_nu and day_nu
+  # Join the statistics data and automatically match on month_nu and day_nu
   left_join(viz_stats) %>%
   # Compare the daily flow value to that sites statistic to
   # create a column that says whether the value is low, normal, or high